finos/a11y-theme-builder/docs/motivation/solution.md

 The list of such impairments include but is not limited to:

-* Learning - difficulty in one or more areas of learning
+* Learning: Difficulty in one or more areas of learning
-* Motion - sensitivity to surroundings with visual motion or repetitive patterns
+* Motion: Sensitivity to surroundings with visual motion or repetitive patterns
-* Mobility - difficulty walking or climbing stairs
+* Mobility: Difficulty walking or climbing stairs
-* Cognition - difficulty concentrating, remembering, or making decisions
+* Cognition: Difficulty concentrating, remembering, or making decisions
-* Independent Living - difficulty doing errands alone
+* Independent Living: Difficulty doing errands alone
-* Hearing - difficulty hearing
+* Hearing: Difficulty hearing
-* Vision - difficulty seeing
+* Vision: Difficulty seeing
-* Self-care - difficulty dressing or bathing
+* Self-care: Difficulty dressing or bathing

 ## Theme Builder
 ![tb](./../../_images/theme-builder.png)